 “So Yudishthira,” says Bhagavan Sri Krishna, “Your trouble is in your own mind.
 An internal Mahabharata war is taking place in which you have an internal Bhishma, internal Drona, internal Karna, and the astras that you have used in the external Mahabharata are not going to be of any help here.
 Use the weapon of your mind and slay this enemy of delusion,” says Sri Krishna.

-This applies to everyone – you, I, and all people.
-This is an instruction to all people as to what is to be done when the mind is confounded.
-When we are in a state of confusion as to our duty, a condition in which Arjuna found himself as described in the first chapter of the Bhagavadgita, our activities will not help us because a confounded mind can perform only confounded activities.
+This applies to everyone—you, I, and all people.
+This is an instruction to people in general as to what is to be done when the mind is confounded.
+When we are in a state of confusion as to our duty, a condition in which Arjuna found himself as described in the first chapter of the Bhagavadgita, our activities will not help us because a confounded mind can perform only confounded activity.
 It cannot be regarded as a virtue.
 A stupefied mind cannot be expected to be directed along the proper lines of approach.